Mancini open to making Balotelli captain of Italy

 Mancini defended the former Manchester City forward and said he would not hold back from naming Balotelli as his captain in the future.

-"In the national team, the armband always goes to the player with the most caps," Mancini said.
+"In the national team, the armband always goes to the player with the most caps," Mancini told the media on Thursday.

 "If Balotelli were in the starting XI and had more caps than the others, then he would be captain.